Flight Plan features four major themes as initial key focus areas, they are:

 A challenge faced by career service organizations across the U.S. is a lack of response from graduating students.
-TTU Career Services faces the same challenge in the data collection process.
-The methodology employed by TTU Career Services to capture first destination data is multi-fold as students do not automatically provide information on their after-graduation career plans.
-Moving from a paper and pencil data collection method in 2011, data collection methods currently implemented by TTU Career Services include the following:
+Tennessee Tech Career Services faces the same challenge in the data collection process.
+The methodology employed by Tennessee Tech Career Services to capture first destination data is multi-fold as students do not automatically provide information on their after-graduation career plans.
+Moving from a paper and pencil data collection method in 2011, data collection methods currently implemented by Tennessee Tech Career Services include the following:

 - An email survey of graduating seniors who are registered with Career Services and using the on-line job search database

 - An online survey embedded on the Career Services website

 - An email survey of all graduating students

 - Surveys of graduating seniors in classroom presentations

 - A face-to-face survey at the Senior Salute pre-graduation cap and gown event